The second boundary value problem for a discrete Monge-Ampere equation: Introduction

-The approach in \cite{Yau2013,levy2018notions,kitagawa2016newton,Aurenhammer98,merigot2011multiscale} considers the equation solved by the Legendre dual of a piecewise linear convex approximation to a solution to \eqref{m1}.
-The initial algorithms proposed for solving the resulting nonlinear equation rely on coordinate wise increments, and such an approach is now known to be slow \cite{kitagawa2016newton}.
-Reformulating the problem as an unconstrained optimization problem which is solved by a quasi-Newton's method as in \cite{Aurenhammer98,merigot2011multiscale,levy2018notions} is not known to have a convergence guarantee.
-For efficiency and a convergence guarantee, the use of power diagrams with a damped Newton's method is advocated \cite{kitagawa2016newton}.
-But power diagrams are delicate to construct in three dimensions.
-As detailed in \cite{Yau2013}, the approach in \cite{Yau2013,levy2018notions,kitagawa2016newton,Aurenhammer98,merigot2011multiscale} can also be used for the Dirichlet problem, thus provides an improvement of the implementation of the Oliker-Prussner method \cite{Oliker1988} for the Dirichlet problem.
+For the approach in \cite{Yau2013,levy2018notions,kitagawa2016newton,Aurenhammer98,merigot2011multiscale}, for efficiency and a convergence guarantee of an iterative method for solving the discrete equations, the use of power diagrams with a damped Newton's method is advocated \cite{kitagawa2016newton}.
+However, that approach results in a worst-case complexity O($N^2$) for $d=2$ and $d=3$.
 To avoid the complication of constructing power diagrams in three dimensions for the Dirichlet problem, Mirebeau in \cite{Mirebeau15} proposed a scheme which is medius between finite differences and power diagrams.
 The discretization of \eqref{m1} analyzed in this paper is also medius between finite differences and power diagrams.
-Dealing with the second boundary condition requires to take into account the domain $\Omega^*$, and hence the stencil of our discretization depends on $\Omega^*$.
+Dealing with the second boundary condition requires to take into account the domain $\Omega^*$, and hence our discretization depends on $\Omega^*$.
 As with \cite{Mirebeau15} the implementation of our scheme does not require any of the subtleties required to deal with power diagrams in three dimensions.
-Moreover, methods such as the ones in \cite{Yau2013,levy2018notions,kitagawa2016newton,Aurenhammer98,merigot2011multiscale} require a quantization of $R$ and this is undesirable for some applications \cite{carrillo2019primal}.
-Finally, the approach through the Legendre transform is not applicable for uniform meshes, since it requires that elements on the mesh in $\Omega$ be in general position.
-For $f>0$ in $\Omega$, the method considered in this paper produces interpolates of a convex function, and is therefore the natural generalization of the Oliker-Prussner method \cite{Oliker1988} for the second boundary condition.
-It clearly can be applied to non Cartesian meshes.

-It would be interesting to find out whether the use of asymptotic cones and a generalization of the iterative method proposed in \cite{Nochetto19} for the Dirichlet problem with numerical experiments in \cite{NeilanZhang19}, outperforms the method and its adaptive version arising from this work.
-Numerical experiments for the discretization proposed, as well as the proof of convergence of a damped Newton's method have been given in \cite{Awanou-damped}.
+The proof of convergence of a damped Newton's method for solving the nonlinear equations resulting from the discretization, has been given in \cite{Awanou-damped}.
 As with the approaches in \cite{Yau2013,levy2018notions,kitagawa2016newton,Aurenhammer98,merigot2011multiscale,qiu2020note}, numerical integration may be required.